Admission

 Applying to the Frances Perkins Program

 Admission to the Frances Perkins program is highly competitive, and enrollment is limited.
 Applicants are reviewed in a manner similar to traditional-age students, with appropriate allowance for the special circumstances of the nontraditional student.
 To be considered for admission, candidates must present a minimum of 40 transferable college credits, preferably in a broad-based, liberal arts program of study.
-The admission application deadline is March 1 for September enrollment and November 1 for January entrance.
+Please consult the Office of Admission website for application deadlines.
 An interview, either in person, via Zoom, or by phone, is a requirement for all Frances Perkins candidates.

 For more information about pursuing undergraduate study through the Frances Perkins program, please complete the inquiry form on the Admission website, or contact the Frances Perkins Program, Mount Holyoke College, 50 College Street, South Hadley, Massachusetts 01075, 413-538-2077.